Communion (1989 film)

-Communion is a 1989 American science fiction film based on the book of the same name by Whitley Strieber in 1987.
+Communion is a 1989 American science fiction film directed by Philippe Mora and adapted by Whitley Strieber from his 1987 book.

 Starring Christopher Walken and Frances Sternhagen, it tells a story of a family that experiences an extraterrestrial phenomenon while on vacation at a remote home in the wilderness during which the father Whitley Strieber is abducted and all of their lives change.
 According to Strieber, the story is a real-life account of his own encounter with "visitors", with Walken playing the role of Strieber.

 Plot

-In 1985, New York–based author Whitley Strieber lives with his wife Anne and child Andrew in Manhattan and seems to be successful.
+In 1985, New York–based author Whitley Strieber lives with his wife Anne and son Andrew in Manhattan and seems to be successful.
 However, he is awakened at night by paranoid dreams that someone else is in the room.

 On a trip to the family cabin in the woods, the intruder alarm is triggered and Strieber sees a face watching him from the doorway.
 Bright light fills the cabin windows and wakes Andrew and two other family friends Alex and Sarah but Anne remains asleep.

 Disturbed by this, the group returns to New York and life seemingly returns to normal, but Strieber finds that his work and personal life are becoming affected by recurring nightmares and visions of strange alien beings including greys, blue doctors and bugs.
 This upsets Andrew and puts strain on his marriage.

 After an incident at their cabin in which Strieber is so convinced that there are alien beings inside the home that he pulls his gun out and almost shoots Anne, worried that Andrew is beginning to have the same visions, he is finally convinced to see psychiatrist Dr. Janet Duffy specializing in hypnotic regression therapy.

 The therapy confirms that Strieber has possibly been abducted by unknown beings and experiments have been performed on him; however, he is still skeptical about it and reluctantly attends a group therapy session of fellow 'abductees'.

 Eventually Strieber realizes he has to confront his visions, real or not, and returns to the cabin where most of the incidents seem to occur.
 He interacts with the alien beings and realizes he has been in contact with them his whole life and it was passed on from his father Karl and he will, in turn, pass it on to Andrew.

 Making up with his family, Strieber comes to accept the alien visitors as part of his life and in the last scene he sits in his office and embraces the face of a 'grey' alien.